MaxAndreassen/3D-Procedural-Planet-Generator/README.md

 # Galaxies
-A simulation of galactic proportions!
 This Unity C# project enables you to programmatically generate realistic, textured, 3 dimensional planets with multiple biomes and terrains.

 This is built on top of the Unity (www.unity.com) game engine.